jtmurphysr/MusicTimeMachin/README.md

 2. For Billboard, enter a date in the format YYYY-MM-DD (e.g., 1999-12-31)

-3. Enter a name for your playlist or accept the default name
+3. Enter a name for your playlist or accept the default name:
+   - For Billboard: "Billboard Hot 100 - {selected_date}"
+   - For SoundCloud: "SoundCloud Top EDM Tracks - {today's_date}"

 4. Confirm playlist creation